bebraw/react-pagify/README.md

 </Paginator.Context>
 ```

 The idea is the same as earlier.
 In this case we bind fields that *segmentize* outputs.
 Each of those fields contains an array of data.
+Refer to *segmentize* documentation for available options.

 ### `Ellipsis`

-Given it can be handy to be able to display ellipsis between pages of a paginator, there's a small utility known as `Ellipsis` just for this:
+Given it can be handy to be able to display ellipsis between pages of a paginator, there's a small utility known as `Ellipsis` just for this.
+Internally it uses comparison logic based on given `previousField` and `nextField` props.
+If there is room between these fields (say the values are `[1, 2]` and `[4, 5]`), it will render ellipsis.
+You can customize the outlook by passing custom children to it.
+Consider the example below:

 ```javascript
 ...